lsst-tstn/tstn-017/index.rst

 ATMCS and ATPneumatics
 ^^^^^^^^^^^^^^^^^^^^^^

-The ATMCS and ATPneumatics are both being developed in LabView by a subcontract with CTIO.
+The ATMCS and ATPneumatics are both being developed in LabVIEW by a subcontract with CTIO.
 Both CSCs contain a couple of ``.ini`` configuration files that are stored with the main code base.
 Neither CSC accepts a ``settingsToApply`` value to switch between different configurations nor outputs the required events.